 Workers in Youngor textiles factoy, Ningbo, China

 Since July 2011, the Detox campaign has mobilised hundreds of thousands of people around the world to challenge major clothing brands to eliminate all releases of hazardous chemicals from their supply chains and products.
-So far, the campaign has been able to secure public commitments from fifteen international brands: Nike, Adidas, Puma, H&M, M&S, C&A, Li-Ning, Zara, Mango, Esprit, Levi's, Uniqlo, Benetton, Victoria's Secret, G-Star Raw and Valentino.
-For these brands, the focus now turns towards creating concrete elimination plans for the most hazardous substances, as well as providing greater transparency around the chemicals that their suppliers currently release into our shared waterways.
+So far, the campaign has been able to secure public commitments from eighteen international brands: Nike, Adidas, Puma, H&M, M&S, C&A, Li-Ning, Zara, Mango, Esprit, Levi's, Uniqlo, Benetton, Victoria's Secret, G-Star Raw Valentino, Coop and Canepa).
+For these companies, the focus now turns towards creating concrete elimination plans for the most hazardous substances, as well as providing greater transparency around the chemicals that their suppliers currently release into our shared waterways.
 Find out more about what brands should do to meet their commitment here.

 As global players, international brands are perfectly placed to eliminate the negative environmental impacts of their production.
 They can do this through the suppliers they choose to collaborate with, the design of their products, and the control they can exert over the chemicals used throughout the production processes.

 Zara, the world's largest fashion retailer, announced a commitment to Detox on November 29 after days of intense international public pressure.

 Yet many top clothing brands have still to respond to the urgency of the pollution and commit to cut their addiction to hazardous chemicals.
 People around the world have spoken out against toxic fashion and it’s now time for brands such as GAP and Disney to listen to their customers and urgently Detox.

 A Little Story About the Monsters in Your Closet